krauselab/krauselab/content/members/Amos/_index.md

 - Graduate Student
 ---

-Evrett Thompson, a PhD student in the Department of Cell Biology, graduated from the University of Connecticut in 2016 with a B.S. in both Molecular Cell Biology and Chemistry.
-Following his undergraduate studies, Evrett worked in industry at Semma Therapeutics where he focused on stem cell research and discovered a passion for studying differentiation and cell fate.
-Evrett started his PhD studies at Yale in the fall of 2019 and joined the Krause lab in March 2020 with an interest in exploring cell fate in megakaryocyte/erythroid progenitors.
+Amos Espinosa is a PhD student in the Experimental Pathology (ExPath) Graduate Program and a Medical Research Scholar.
+He obtained his B.A. in Integrative Biology ­– emphasis in Human Biology and Health Sciences from UC Berkeley in 2019.
+He then worked as a Junior Specialist in the lab of Dr. Michelle Arkin at UCSF in collaboration with the ATOM Consortium to develop and optimize high-throughput screening assays to quantify drug-induced liver injury in the context of early-stage drug discovery.
+Amos started his PhD studies at Yale in the MMPP track of the BBS program in Fall 2021 and joined the Krause Lab in Spring 2022.